 Blue Zone Retreat in Playa Tambor, Costa Rica.
 Check out their website, www.thebluezoneretreat.com

 Schedule & Flow

-The week is designed to offer participants a structure to deepen into own process with guided studio sessions and mindfulness practices in the natural beauty of Costa Rica.
+The week is designed to offer guests a structure to deepen into their own process with guided studio sessions and mindfulness practices in the natural beauty of Costa Rica.
 Fusing experiences in the body with experiences in nature, the below schedule is subject to change yet gives you a sense of how your time will be shaped.